Certification Process in Thailand

 - Other means of monitoring the certified client’s performance.

 8.2.
 Surveillance audits are on-site audits, but are not necessarily full system audits, and shall be planned together with the other surveillance activities so that the certification body can maintain confidence that the certified management system continues to fulfill requirements between recertification audits.
-The surveillance audit programme shall include, at least
+The surveillance audit program shall include, at least

 - internal audits and management review,